 Abstract.
-Different experimental techniques used in this study have clearly demonstrated that the predominant intrinsic point defects in ionic barium fluoride are anion Frenkel pairs.
-We utilized the positron annihilation technique in obtaining Doppler broadening spectra in the temperature range 300 - 900 K from which the ratios of the central annihilation areas to the total area of the annihilation curves (S-parameters) are extracted.
+Different experimental techniques have clearly demonstrated that the predominant intrinsic point defects in ionic barium fluoride are anion Frenkel pairs.
+We utilized positron annihilation technique in obtaining Doppler broadening spectra in the temperature range 300 - 900 K in which the ratios of the central annihilation areas to the total area of the annihilation curves (S-parameters) are extracted.
 Generalized gradient approximation in the framework of local density functional theory is used to calculate the Doppler broadening spectra.
-We found that the positron annihilations with barium valence electrons, especially 5p and 6s electrons, contributed immensely in the electron-positron annihilation momentum density.
-The rate of disordering of the fluorine sub-structure is found to increase non-linearly from a temperature of 580 K without observing any appreciable ionic conductivity.
-The X-ray diffraction method gave a lattice constant of (0.629 ± 0.003) nm at 693 K, corresponding to the S-parameter of 0.509 ± 0.002 , through which an appreciable ionic conductivity of 4.64×10^{-7} Ohm-1 cm-1 is first observed.
+We found that the positrons annihilations with barium valence electrons, especially 5p and 6s electrons, contribute immensely in the electron-positron annihilation momentum density.
+The rate of disordering of fluorine sub-structure is found to increase non-linearly from a temperature of 580 K without observing any appreciable ionic conductivity.
+X-ray diffraction method provided a lattice constant of ( $0.6292 \pm 0.003$ ) nm at 693 K, corresponding to the S-parameter of 0.5091, through which an appreciable ionic conductivity of $4.64 \times 10^{-7}$ Ohm-1 cm-1 is first observed.
 This is demonstrated through the correlation between the lattice constants and the ionic conductivity values at elevated temperatures.